rzumer/Webbum/README.md

 # Compilation
 On Linux, the following packages are required (tested on Debian Jessie):
-ffmpeg, libavutil-dev, libavfilter-dev, libavcodec-dev
+`libavutil-dev`, `libavfilter-dev`, `libavcodec-dev`

 On Windows, all dependencies should be provided in the source code.

 # Releases
+On Linux, the `ffmpeg` package is required to run Webbum.

-Windows release builds include Microsoft Visual C++ Redistributable packages, required to run Webbum.
+On Windows, release builds include Microsoft Visual C++ Redistributable packages, which is required to run Webbum.

 All other libraries and dependencies should be provided.